Y2MI/KFU_360SOCCER/README.md

 #
 Subject name: Foundamental of programming.
 #
-So lets see current features in our program whitch is about MBS.
-Pro leage.
+So lets see the current features in our program which those are about MBS.
+Pro league.

 # Players section:
 Users can choose "Assist players", "Scorer players".